DevAbhi1120/beatsphire/README.md

 ## 🌍 Introduction

-**MeloVibe** is a next-generation **human connection platform** designed around one core belief:
+**BeatSphire** is a next-generation **human connection platform** designed around one core belief:

 > **Music is emotional truth — and emotional truth builds real relationships.**

-MeloVibe merges **dating**, **social networking**, **music streaming**, **communities**, and **creator monetization** into a single, intelligent ecosystem powered by **AI, real-time technology, and emotional data**.
+BeatSphire merges **dating**, **social networking**, **music streaming**, **communities**, and **creator monetization** into a single, intelligent ecosystem powered by **AI, real-time technology, and emotional data**.
 It's a revolutionary triple-hybrid super-app that blends social networking, dating, and music streaming into one immersive experience.
 Meet people through shared music tastes, swipe on curated vibe-based matches, and jam together in real-time listening rooms.

-Unlike traditional apps that focus on appearances, likes, or shallow engagement, MeloVibe builds **deep, meaningful connections** using music, mood, behavior, and interaction patterns.
-Powered by **AI**, **gamification**, and **robust safety tools**, MeloVibe creates a fun, expressive, and authentic digital space—where music drives connection.
-Drawing core features from Tinder (seamless swiping & location magic), Instagram (visual storytelling & discovery), Spotify (personalized discovery & sharing), Discord (vibrant communities & voice immersion), and Patreon (creator empowerment & exclusive access), MeloVibe doesn't just replicate—it reimagines them through a music lens for deeper, more resonant experiences.
+Unlike traditional apps that focus on appearances, likes, or shallow engagement, BeatSphire builds **deep, meaningful connections** using music, mood, behavior, and interaction patterns.
+Powered by **AI**, **gamification**, and **robust safety tools**, BeatSphire creates a fun, expressive, and authentic digital space—where music drives connection.
+Drawing core features from Tinder (seamless swiping & location magic), Instagram (visual storytelling & discovery), Spotify (personalized discovery & sharing), Discord (vibrant communities & voice immersion), and Patreon (creator empowerment & exclusive access), BeatSphire doesn't just replicate—it reimagines them through a music lens for deeper, more resonant experiences.

 ---